Federal Student Loan Default

 Pros of Loan Consolidation

 - This is the fastest and most affordable way to get out of student loan default.
-This does not require you to make monthly payments to get current on your debt.
+This does not require you to make monthly payments to bring your debt current.

 Cons of Loan Consolidation

-- If you do not have more than one federal student loan, you are not eligible for this.
+- You must have more than one federal student loan to be eligible for this.

 - You are only eligible to consolidate your defaulted loans one time during the life of your student loan.